yardsale8/stat489_book/_sources/IntroductionToPython/TransformingSimpleDataWithExpressions.txt

 is true if ``x > y`` is false, that is, if ``x`` is less than or equal to ``y``.

-.. activecode:: chp05_3
+.. ipython:: python

     x = 5
-    print(x > 0 and x < 10)
+    x > 0 and x < 10

     n = 25
-    print(n % 2 == 0 or n % 3 == 0)
+    n % 2 == 0 or n % 3 == 0

 .. admonition:: Common Mistake!

     There is a very common mistake that occurs when programmers try to write boolean expressions.
 For example, what if we have a variable ``number`` and we want to check to see if its value is 5,6, or 7.
-In words we might say: "number equal to 5 or 6 or 7".
+In words we might say:
+    "number equal to 5 or 6 or 7".
 However, if we translate this into Python, ``number == 5 or 6 or 7``, it will not be correct.
 The ``or`` operator must join the results of three equality checks.
 The correct way to write this is ``number == 5 or number == 6 or number == 7``.
 This may seem like a lot of typing but it is absolutely necessary.
 You cannot take a shortcut.

 **Check your understanding**